bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins.md

 ```

 You can read more about [Zeitwerk's file conventions here](https://github.com/fxn/zeitwerk#file-structure).

-{%@ Note do %}
-  #### Take Me Back
-  If you run into any problems with Zeitwerk after upgrading your Bridgetown project from pre-1.0, you can switch to the previous plugin loading method by adding `plugins_use_zeitwerk: false` to your `bridgetown.config.yml`.
-Or you can try using the `autoloader_collapsed_paths` setting as described below.
-{% end %}

 In addition to the `plugins` folder provided by default, **you can add your own folders** with autoloading support!
 Simply add to the `autoload_paths` setting in your config YAML: